 For patients who are missing multiple teeth, a bridge may be the ideal answer.
 Generally, a bridge fills the space created by one or more missing teeth.
 It is made up of two more more crowns – one on each side of the missing tooth.
 The anchoring teeth are called abutments, and the false tooth/teeth replacing the missing space is called the pontic.
 It is important to remember that it’s a permanent restorative dentistry solution.
 It’s not something that you remove in the evening.

 When bridges aren’t the right option, dentures may be something to consider.
 Just like other realms of dentistry, dentures have come a long way over the years.
 As explained above, there are permanent replacement options.
 There are also removable partial dentures and full dentures.

 What to Expect With Restorative Dentistry

 Generally, the process starts with a consultation in our office.
 At that point, the dentist examines your teeth and lets you know what the options are.
 You can ask questions and get the information you need to understand the best treatment for your needs.
 You will then make a follow up appointment for the work to be performed.

 In some cases such as when you are getting veneers, the work can happen in a single appointment, but in a lot of cases, it takes two additional appointments after the consultation.
 During the first appointment, the dentist takes care of decay and creates a mold for the bridge, denture, or crown.
 Then, the mold is sent to a lab where those elements are expertly crafted.
 During the second follow up appointment, the new dental work is fitted into your mouth, and the dentist makes adjustments as needed.

 If you are ready to restore your smile, we are ready to help.
-At Walton Center for Family Dentistry, we offer a full range of dental treatments from cosmetic dentistry to oral sedation.
-If necessary, we even have sedation to keep you as comfortable as possible.
+At Walton Center for Family Dentistry, we offer a full range of dental treatments from cosmetic dentistry to oral surgery.